eduardotercio/eduardotercio/README.md

 - 🏡 I am from Brazil.
 - 📚 Studying and working on android projects.
-- 📚 Advanced level on English.
+- 📚 Advanced level of English.
 - 👨‍💻 Developer with over 2 years of professional experience.

 - <div style="display: inline_block">